ceph/ceph/doc/rados/operations/monitoring-osd-pg.rst

 current state.
 During that time period, the OSD may reflect a ``recovering`` state.

-Recovery isn't always trivial, because a hardware failure might cause a cascading failure of multiple OSDs.
+Recovery is not always trivial, because a hardware failure might cause a cascading failure of multiple OSDs.
 For example, a network switch for a rack or cabinet may fail, which can cause the OSDs of a number of host machines to fall behind the current state  of the cluster.
 Each one of the OSDs must recover once